mariojrgithub/capstone_FINAL/README.md

 # Future Analysis:

-- Explore other models such as ExtraTreesRegressor, AdaBoostRegressor and BaggingRegressor
+- Explore other models such as ExtraTreesRegressor, AdaBoostRegressor and BaggingRegressor.
-- Test models on other offensive metrics such as OBP, or Slugging Percent and see if they can generalize well to these metrics.
+- Test models on other offensive metrics such as on-base percentage (OBP), or Slugging Percent and see if they can generalize well to these metrics.
 - Test the models on select subsets of players such as by position or by era.
 This may reveal very interesting findings.
 - There is truly a mountain of available data for baseball as well as other sports and am excited to apply what I have learned in this project to future projects.